Murders, fraud, a hitman plot: Alex Murdaugh’s spectacular fall from grace

 In the audio, Mr Murdaugh is heard sobbing as he tells the dispatcher “it’s bad” and “my wife and child have been shot badly”.

-When asked if his loved ones are breathing, he responds no and urges them to “please hurry”.
+When asked if his loved ones were still breathing, he responds “no” and urges them to “please hurry”.

 Mr Murdaugh also tells the dispatcher that he hasn’t seen anyone on the property.